AJFigueroa83/HW-5-Scheduler/README.md

 ## Story

-AS A User you can
+AS A User you can.
-ADD Items to a list on a clandar format
+ADD Items to a list on a clandar format.
 TO TRACK your day and be on schedule.

 ## Purpose